ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Proofs

 The result follows by applying the union bound over the discretized class $\Lambda$ of $\lambda$. \end{proof}

 Proposition \ref{prop:martingale_lil_lambda} provides a time-uniform confidence sequence valid for all $t \ge t_0$ and $\lambda \in \Lambda$, but it holds for a fixed $g \in \mathcal{G}$ and must be adapted to account for \textit{time-varying} scoring functions $g_{t}$ for all $t \ge t_0$.
-The following lemma gives the desired result.
+Under the calibration-safe variant, the following proposition gives the desired result.